DevHKhan/dotfiles/README.md

 ### Workspace 1

 My first workspace is labeled "1: 🎧."
 I use this workspace whenever I want to relax and do some fun things.
-For example, I will often have YouTube open here, and I often play chess on this workspace.
+For example, I will often watch YouTube and play chess here.
 Anything of that nature will typically be found in this workspace.

 ### Workspace 2

 My second workspace is labeled "2: 🏫."
-I use this workspace for my school assignments and other things related to school.
+I use this workspace for anything related to school and academics.

 ### Workspace 3